Cycling-Adam beats twin brother Simon in Yates one-two on Tour's opening stage | Sports-Games

 "My brother came across to me and we started working together.
 At first, I didn't know if I should work with him, so I asked my team on the radio and they said 'Yeah, go for it'," said Yates, who wore the yellow jersey for four days in 2020.
 "We're really close.
 To share this experience with him is really nice - but I wish he would pull a little bit easier because he almost dropped me one moment!
 I'm super happy, I just want to keep my feet on the ground."

-It was the sixth one-two by brothers in the race's history after Andy Schleck beat Frank in 2011 while Henri and Francis Pelissier did it four times between 1919-23.
+It was the sixth one-two by brothers in the race's history after Andy Schleck beat Frank in 2011 while Henri and Francis Pelissier finished first and second four times between 1919-23.
 Overall, Yates leads his brother by eight seconds after picking up 10 seconds for the stage win, while Pogacar is 18 seconds off the pace.

-MAS OUT, CARAPAZ OUT OF CONTENTION Pogacar took a four-second bonus for his third place to take a slight advantage over defending champion Jonas Vingegaard, who was the only main contender to follow the Slovenian when he attacked fending off a sea of Basque flags on the Cote de Pike 10 km from the finish.
+MAS AND CARAPAZ OUT Pogacar took a four-second bonus for his third place to take a slight advantage over defending champion Jonas Vingegaard, who was the only main contender to follow the Slovenian when he attacked fending off a sea of Basque flags on the Cote de Pike 10 km from the finish.

 "It's a team win, it's like I had won myself.
 That Adam seized the opportunity to get the yellow jersey is a team dream coming true," said Pogacar.
 Pogacar had benefited from Yates's hard work to open a gap 500 metres from the top with only Vingegaard and France's Victor Lafay able to follow.